-IABG advocates for policy solutions that close the racial wealth gap, expand savings opportunities,...Read more
+IABG advocates for policies that close the racial wealth gap, expand savings opportunities, and...Read more

 About this Policy

 Every person should have access to the tools they need to build financial security – this includes access to a college education.
 We know that higher education is one of the most effective tools we have to promote economic mobility.
 Unfortunately, for too many families college is out of reach.